Community Business Team

 During her study at City University of Hong Kong, Delorian has

-joined a summer internship at a social enterprise in Shanghai, where
+joined an internship at a social enterprise in Shanghai, where

 she taught English to a group of mentally disabled students.
 Through

 giving them language training, it aimed to strengthen their

 interpersonal communication skills and integrate better into the

 community.
 This experience has made her realise the importance of

 Delorian holds a Bachelor degree of Arts in English Studies.
 She is native in Cantonese, fluent in

 Charissa is Senior Manager, Operations at Community Business, with

 overall responsibilities for Human Resources, Finance, Legal &

 Management and Knowledge Management.
 She plays a key leadership